Returns the mean absolute difference of the input data series.

 - $G$ is the Gini Coefficient.

-- Because of its ties to the Gini coefficient, the mean difference is also called the "Gini mean difference."
-It is also known as the "Absolute mean difference".
+- Because it is related to the Gini coefficient, the mean difference is called the "Gini mean difference."
+It is also known as the "Absolute mean difference."

 - The sample mean difference is not dependent on a specific measure of central tendency like the standard deviation.